bahmutov/cypress-examples/docs/recipes/query-multiple-elements.md

 Can you confirm that the subtotal + tax + tip is equal to the total displayed on the page?
 What if the page is loading dynamically?
 Elements might be added after a delay.
 An element might show `--` before showing the real number?

+📺 Watch this recipe explained in the video [Query Multiple Elements In Order](https://youtu.be/3BjwoG1dW7o).

 ## Use a single should callback

 <!-- fiddle Use a single should callback that queries the page -->